grouvie/lemmy_help/README.md

     }
 }
 ```
-<p>You can then copy the config.hjson file to the lemmy volume.
+<p>You can then copy the config.hjson file to the Lemmy volume.
 For example, like this:</p>

 <code>kubectl cp -n lemmy config.hjson lemmy:/config</code>
 <p>If this does not work, you can set the deployment.replicaCount value to 0 in the <a href="/lemmy/values.yaml">values.yaml</a> and use a debugger pod to attach to the volume and copy the config file to the volume with it.</p>